 But let's start with the first one.
 Like how, how are you employing an AI, I, you know, that, that word drives me crazy.
 Right.
 Because it's just a bunch of different tools.
 Right.
 So I'm sure you're applying different technological approaches.
 And so the question is, is how are you using AI in what you're doing?

-And so this way you would have data-driven um, you would get a data driven decision as an embryologist, rather rather look at the embryo and say like, like the gold standard grading as it is today, which is like, uh, eight B or something like that.
+And so this way you would have data-driven um, you would get a data driven decision as an embryologist, rather rather look at the embryo and say like, like the gold standard grading as it is today, which is like, uh, A till A or A till B or something like that.
 You would get a probability of success.
 This is one example.

 Harry Glorikian: Well, um, I'm actually dying to take a look at it, right?
 Because it sounds, it, it sounds not just fascinating from the aspect that you're standing, that you're explaining, but just the, the interface.
 I can almost see it being used in, in different situations, not just the one that you're articulating, if that makes sense.